Yolo1105/publication_crawler/README.md

 # Web Scraper with Proxy Support

-This project is a sophisticated web scraper designed to fetch search results from a specified website using a robust proxy rotation mechanism.
-It is built using Python and leverages powerful libraries such as `requests`, `BeautifulSoup`, `concurrent.futures`, and `fake_useragent` to perform efficient and stealthy web scraping.
+This sophisticated web scraper is designed to fetch search results from specified websites using a robust proxy rotation mechanism.
+Built using Python, it leverages powerful libraries such as `requests`, `BeautifulSoup`, `concurrent.futures`, and `fake_useragent` to perform efficient and stealthy web scraping.

 ## Features